-Another major part of BLM's helium program is the "In-Kind" program, which supplies helium to Federal agencies (e.g., the Department of Energy and NASA) for operations and/or research.
+Another major part of the BLM's helium program is the "In-Kind" program, which supplies helium to Federal agencies (e.g., the Department of Energy and the National Aeronautics and Space Administration) for operations and/or research.
 Before the Helium Privatization Act, Congress required Federal agencies to purchase their helium supplies from the Bureau of Mines.
-Under the current In-Kind program, Federal agencies purchase all of their refined helium from private suppliers who, in turn, are required to purchase an equivalent amount of crude helium from the Federal Helium Reserve.
-In 2011, Federal agencies purchased \$11 million of helium through the In-Kind program, up slightly from \$10.8 million in 2010.
+Under the current In-Kind program, Federal agencies purchase all of their refined helium from private suppliers who, in turn, are required to purchase an equivalent amount of crude helium from the Reserve.
+In FY 2012, Federal agencies purchased \$10.3 million of helium through the In-Kind program.